CalibanWsb/Star-Rail-Bot/README.md

 Cypher features are as follows:

 * **Automatic Login:** No username/password required.
-Your credentials are never shared with Cypher (you may block internet access to the application itself if you are worried about this.)
+Your credentials are never shared with Cypher.
 * **Relic Farming:** Automatically farm any relic set or material you chose.
 * **Dailies:** Completes all daily requirements including Assignments, Synthesizer tasks, and more.
 * **Battle Pass:** Automatically claims completed Battle Pass rewards.